MillenniumMachines/millenniummachines.github.io/docs/milo/assembly_manual/chapters/x_axis_assembly.md

 ---

-Place the handle onto the X and Y axis and secure using two M3x10 SHCS or two M3 grub screws
+Place the handle onto the X and Y axis and secure using two M3x10 SHCS or two M3 grub screws.

 ![](../img/x_axis_assembly/x_axis_handwheel_3.png){: .shadow}